omushpapa/sorter/README.md

 [![Suggest new Feature](https://img.shields.io/badge/suggest-new-brightgreen.svg)](https://github.com/giantas/sorter/issues/new)

-- [ ] Add reverse for operations in history
+- ~[ ] Add reverse for operations in history~
+- Add search for files in history